slobo/zavolaj/README.markdown

 the way the big bad native world works.
 Scared?
 Here, have a hug.
 Good luck! :-)

 ## Structs
-Zavolaj currently has some basic support for arrays.
+Zavolaj also has some basic support for structs.
 It is constrained to only working with machine-size integers, doubles and strings at the moment; structs containing sized numeric types, pointers, arrays and pointers to other structs are in development.